The CCSC:EA 2024 programming competition and cybersecurity CTF competition will be held on site at Laurel Ridge on October 18 and 19, 2024!

 Contestants are allowed to bring any printed materials to the contest, including information packets, sample programs and textbooks.
 No electronic media are allowed.

 Web access will be limited to officially sanctioned programming language documentation and references.

 No smoking is permitted in any campus building.

 Judges for the contest will be members of the Consortium for Computing Sciences in Colleges.
 The procedures for submitting and judging problems will be outlined on a separate document.

 Teams will be ranked according to the number of problems solved correctly.
 Ties will be broken on the basis of the time required to finish and the number of judged runs.

 Contest registration is by team, not individual.

 Team registration entitles the student team members to attend conference sessions, exhibits and keynotes, and to receive lunch and snacks during the programming contest.
-Programming Contest Registration does NOT include the banquet on Friday night or Conference Proceedings.
-The team advisor should register as a regular conference attendee.
+Programming Contest Registration does NOT include the banquet on Friday night.
+Additional banquet tickets can be added during registration should the programming team members wish to attend.
+The team advisor should register as a regular conference participant or attendee.